Killian604/rain-collector/README.md

 - `fish-speech`: easy voice cloning
   - https://speech.fish.audio/inference/#http-api-inference
   - https://github.com/fishaudio/fish-speech
-- `MeloTTS` has decent defaults but fish is better for faster cloning
+- `MeloTTS` has decent default voices, but fish is better for fast cloning
 - `tacotron2` TTS isn't as strong as other competitors
 - `parler` sounds good, but bails out of the script during long blocks of text
   - https://huggingface.co/parler-tts/parler-tts-large-v1
 - `Coqui/XTTS`: Not worth pursuing since development has been discontinued.
   - It's shutting down: https://x.com/_josh_meyer_/status/1742522906041635166
 - `StyleTTS2`: Incredibly hard to implement fast inference to prove concept
+- `GPT-SoVITS`: Extremely hacky repo.
+Not enough bonuses to use this over fish-aduio, so dropping usage.
+Written in Chinese first.

 - To ASR a 4.5h podcast with Whisper Large, it takes about 30 min